Organic Skin Care Is So Much Better for Your Skin & Body

 Linalool: Just like Limonene, it is not considered a toxic but has been known to cause some adverse reactions to users.

-Citronellol: This falls into the same catagory as Limonene and Linalool.
+Citronellol: This falls into the same category as Limonene and Linalool.
 Quite possible it will cause a negative reaction to your skin.

 Geraniol: Geraniol is a moderate skin irritant and can cause allergies.
 Exposed to air, its oxidation products are more irritant and allergenic.